40docs/docs-forticnapp-code-security/hands-on-labs/01-sca.md

 ---

 !!! note "GitHub CLI Required"
-    Ensure [GitHub CLI](https://cli.github.com/) is installed and authenticated to use `gh pr create`.
+    - Ensure [GitHub CLI](https://cli.github.com/) is installed and authenticated to use `gh pr create`.

-This opens a pull request that triggers FortiCNAPP scanning and displays SmartFix suggestions as inline PR comments or in the Lacework UI.
+    - This opens a pull request that triggers FortiCNAPP scanning and displays SmartFix suggestions as inline PR comments or in the Lacework UI. **Note** that the SmartFix recommendations are solely for new vulnerabilities that are introduced as a result of that PR, and not inclusive of all vulnerabilities within the `Files changed`.

 ---